isomerpages/nlb-biblioasia/articles-archive/features/_posts/2014-04-01-post-folk-tales-from-asia.md

 <div style="background-color: white;">
 <br/>
 <img src="/images/vol-10-issue-1/folktales/omocha-e_1_re.jpg">
 The woodblocks used to print the <i>omocha-e</i> (toy pictures) in <i>Otogi-Banashi</i> were cut during the Taisho period (1912–1926).
 By a fortunate shift in location, the woodblocks escaped the bombing that destroyed most of Tokyo during World War II.
 Just before the war, the well-known printing house of Ise-tatsu was moved from Kanda to the historic area known as Yanaka.
 This was one of the few areas of Tokyo that escaped the bombings.
 As Hirose Tatsuguro remarks, it was a stroke of luck that the woodblocks of one of the last publishers of traditional children’s books and <i>omocha-e</i> survived.
 The war saw the loss of private collections of <i>omocha-e</i> owned by children.
-As few museums or libraries had thought of collecting these toy-books, their loss was irreparable. </div>
+As few museums or libraries had thought of collecting these toy books, their loss was irreparable. </div>

 <div style="background-color: white;">
 <br/>